friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/fragCoords.md

 - ```float scaleRight```: The horizontal scale of the object
 > *ShaderGraph default value*: 1

-> Both scaling parameters are required to account for non-uniformly scaled objects.
-Correcting the coordinates with the scaling relation, ensures that no distortion occurs.

 ### Outputs:
-- ```float2 fragmentCoordinates```: The coordinates mapped to 0 to 1 which are arequired input to [SDF Raymarching](...), [Water Surface](...), and certain lighting functions.
+- ```float2 fragmentCoordinates```: The coordinates mapped to 0 to 1 which are a required input to [SDF Raymarching](...), [Water Surface](...), and certain lighting functions.

 ---

-## Notes
+## Notes on Non-Uniformly Shaped Objects

-Write something about cubes and non-uniformity
+If a square-shaped object is used within the scene, both the **scaleUp** and the **scaleRight** can be disregarded in the ShaderGraph oder simply set to one for the Standard Scripting.
+However, if rectangles (e.g. fullscreen shaders) or cuboids are utilised, the scaling parameters are necessary to ensure that no distortion occurs by applying the ratio of the scales to the outputted parameters.

+The values used depend on the object's extent as well as Unity's camera:

+- For a rectangle choose the vertical scale as **scaleUp** and the horizontal scale as **scaleRight**
+- For a cuboid choose the scales as above taking Unity's camera into account.
+If the camera looks along the z-axis and the y-axis defines the upwards vector, choose the y-scale as **scaleUp** and the x-scale as **scaleRight**.

+> If a cuboid is used that is differently scaled in each dimension, the procedural results can only be non-distorted for a combination of two axis.

 ---